apache/nuttx-apps/examples/README.txt

   of the display.
 This only works for RGB23 (888), RGB16 (656), RGB8 (332),
   and 8-bit greyscale for now.

-    CONFIG_EXAMPLES_NXIMAGE_BUILTIN -- Build the NXIMAGE example as a "built-in" that can be executed from the NSH command line CONFIG_EXAMPLES_NXIMAGE_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
+    CONFIG_NSH_BUILTIN_APPS -- Build the NXIMAGE example as a "built-in" that can be executed from the NSH command line CONFIG_EXAMPLES_NXIMAGE_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
 Default: 0